DivSeek-Canada/crop-module/README.md

 ```
 Note that your particular version and build number may be different than what is shown here.
 We don't currently expect that docker-compose version differences should have a significant impact on the build, but if in doubt, refer to the release notes of the docker-compose site for advice.

+# Configuration for Cloud Deployment

+When hosting on a cloud environment such as the OpenStack cloud at Compute Canada, some special configuration is needed.

+## Storage for Docker

+By default, the Docker image cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted
+on the root volume of a cloud image, which may be relatively modest in size.
+To avoid "out of file storage" messages,
+which related to limits in inode and actual byte storage, it is advised that you remap (and copy the default contents
+of) the **/var/lib/docker** directory onto an extra mounted storage volume (also configured to be automounted by _fstab_
+configuration).

+In Compute Canada, using the OpenStack dashboard, a cloud "Volume" can be created and attached to a running DivSeek Canada Portal
+cloud server instance.
+After attaching the volume to the instance, the volume is initialized and mounted from within an
+SSH terminal session, as follows (where '$' is the Linux Bash CLI terminal prompt):

+    # Before starting, make sure that the new volume (here, 'vdb') is visible (should be!)
+    $ lsblk
+    NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
+    vda     254:0    0  2.2G  0 disk
+    ├─vda1  254:1    0  2.1G  0 part /
+    ├─vda14 254:14   0    4M  0 part
+    └─vda15 254:15   0  106M  0 part /boot/efi
+    vdb     254:16   0  200G  0 disk

+    # First, initialize the filing system on the new, empty, raw volume (assumed here to be on /dev/vdb)
+    $ sudo mkfs -t ext4 /dev/vdb

+    # Next, turn docker off
+    $ sudo systemctl stop docker

+    # Then, temporarily rename the old docker library...
+    $ sudo mv /var/lib/docker /var/lib/docker-original

+    # ... and mount the new volume in its place
+    $ sudo mkdir /var/lib/docker
+    $ sudo mount /dev/vdb /var/lib/docker

+    # The original files should be copied over.
+    # Doing this (carefully) as 'root' user is easiest
+    $ sudo su
+    root@divseek-canada-portal:/var/lib# cp -R /var/lib/docker-original/* /var/lib/docker
+    root@divseek-canada-portal:/var/lib# exit

+    # The resulting subdirectories should be suitably protected
+    $ sudo chmod go-r /var/lib/docker

+    # Restart the docker engine daemon - it should now be storing its files on the new (expanded) volume
+    $ sudo systemctl start docker

+    # Clean up the original folder
+    $ sudo rm -Rf /var/lib/docker-original

+## ElasticSearch

+During the creation of the ElasticSearch indexing container in the Docker Tripal system, one may run up against another
+resource limit, reported by the following error message:

+    max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]

+This solution to this is to run the following on the command line of your Linux system hosting docker:

+    sudo sysctl -w vm.max_map_count=262144

+To make it persistent, you can add this line:

+    vm.max_map_count=262144

+in your **/etc/sysctl.conf** file on the host system and run

+    sudo sysctl -p

+to reload configuration with new value.

 # Deployment of Tripal using Docker

 This project is currently designed to deploy Tripal as a Docker deployment.
 Thus, once cloned, the project may be built